sccn/sccn.github.io/tutorials/09_source/Custom_head_model.md

 ![Screen Shot 2022-12-11 at 3 35 19 PM](https://user-images.githubusercontent.com/1872705/206955411-513057c1-46e4-4f7c-ab77-c11493feedb0.png)

 This will first pop up the fiducials.
-We can see below that the fiducials are where we would expect them to be.
+We can see below that the fiducials are where we would expect them to be (the thin blue lines indicate their position).

 ![Screen Shot 2022-12-11 at 3 37 03 PM](https://user-images.githubusercontent.com/1872705/206935920-b0f5e662-8571-40af-bba3-709eed80e306.png)